 Motorists should note that a parking area for people with disabilities can be marked by:

-- Disabled parking signs; and or
+- Disabled parking signs

 - Road markings that consist of, or include, a people with disabilities symbol